avioconsulting/mule-linter/docs/available_rules.md

 ### PROPERTIES_NAMING

-This rule checks that properties name in the all the properties files for the Mule application follow a given case format.
+This rule checks that properties name in the all the properties files for the Mule application follow java properties format.
 It is recommended that the Properties name in the properties file follows predefined acceptable format such as java property naming conventions (db.username).
 AVIO highly recommends that properties are named in java properties format - db.username, db.password.